zolotarevandrew/my-learning-tracker/log.md

 SPOF: A centralized system is a single point of failure.
 If it’s dead, no search operation can be performed.
 Server overload: If numerous users perform queries and the queries are complicated, it stresses the server (node).

-Large size of the index: The size of the inverted index increases with the number of documents, placing resource demands on a single server.
+Large size of the index - The size of the inverted index increases with the number of documents, placing resource demands on a single server.
 The bigger the computer system, the higher the cost and complexity of managing

 ---------------------------------------------------------
 ---------------------------------------------------------
 ## 22 mar 23